hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 To some teachers, if such a thing took place,
 >
-> 'Twould serious prove, and bring them to disgrace;
+> It would serious prove, and bring them to disgrace;
 >
 > But this and several circumstances more
 >